Troubleshooting Miracast on the Surface Hub

 Allow In/Out connections for TCP and UDP, Ports: All.

 On domain joined machines, Group Policy can also block Miracast.
 Use the Windows Key + R and type “rsop.msc” to execute the “Resultant Set of Policy” MMC snap-in.
-It’ll take a moment to analyze the group policies currently applied on the client.
-In the left hand window, navigate to Computer Configuration->Windows Settings->Security Settings->Wireless Network (IEEE 802.11) Policies.
-In the right-hand pane you should see a group policy object setting for wireless policies.
+This will show the current policies applied to the machine.
+Review Computer Configuration->Windows Settings->Security Settings->Wireless Network (IEEE 802.11) Policies.
+There should be a group policy object setting for wireless policies.
 Double click it and a dialog will appear.
 Open the Network Permissions tab and check the value of the “Allow everyone to create all user profiles” box